Customer Service Training in Vocal Skills.

 The quality of a service professional’s voice sets the tone for each customer conversation.
 The well trained voice will sound confident, trustworthy, interested, and likable, and will smooth the way to a positive interaction.

-Now you can help your staff hone their vocal skills with this four part training package.
+Now you can help your customer service staff hone their vocal skills with this four part training package.

 Your training package includes 10 copies of the Training Booklet plus downloadable Leader’s Guide, Quizzes and Certificates.